7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 So this lens is super great for sticking in bags that typically would not hold a super-telephoto f 2.8 lens.

-I was shocked by how stable the footage-wise was when I shot a video with this 70 to 180 and my Sony A7iii.
+I was shocked by how stable the footage was when I shot a video with this 70 to 180mm and my Sony A7iii.

-So even though there’s no image stabilization in this lens, it’s not necessarily a deal-breaker, If you shoot video or at low shutter speeds.
+So even though this lens has no image stabilization, it’s not necessarily a deal-breaker If you shoot video or at low shutter speeds.

 This is a super simple lens.

-There are just two rubber barrels, the one closest to the camera controls the focus, and the other controls the zoom.
+There are two rubber barrels; the one closest to the camera controls the focus, and the other controls the zoom.

 This lens extends when it’s being zoomed; there’s only one physical switch on the lens, which locks that zoom into place so that it doesn’t move while you’re in transit.

-This lens is super easy to use and works exceptionally well with Sony E-mount cameras.
+This lens is easy to use and works exceptionally well with Sony E-mount cameras.

 You get all of the autofocus you’re used to in your Sony camera; the image quality is also excellent for both stills and videos.
 It’s tack sharp, and the colors pop.